Christine8888/christine8888.github.io/_posts/2025-01-13-core-beliefs.markdown

 *on the world*
 - people are good, people can be made more good, but society should be structured against collective bad behavior
 - the world is created by the conviction of individuals; the world belongs to the ones who care
-- everyone should have more fun
+- everyone should just have more fun
-- we tend to underrate how much modern-day stability and prosperity is a product of American hegemony
+- we underrate how much modern-day stability and prosperity is a product of hegemony

 *on my life*
 - intentional "accumulation of experiences" is core to living a rich life
-- free will is the most useful cognitively dissonant abstraction[^1]
+- free will is the most useful cognitively dissonant abstraction[^1]; more broadly, you should maintain your *motivation stack*: a set of beliefs, perhaps unfounded/irrational, that do the heavy lifting of steering towards the person you want to be
-- to be "interesting", creative, grounded, etc. nurture your inner world
+- to be "interesting", creative, grounded, etc. nurture your inner world and inner weird
-- intentionally go against your intuitions sometimes, just to check if you're lying to yourself
+- intentionally go against your intuitions sometimes, just to check for self-deception

 *miscellaneous*
-- I'm a coiner and mutator of n-grams, with lifespans from ~hours to ~months
+- I love to coiner and mutate of n-grams, with lifespans from ~hours to ~months

-[^1]: but I also like viewing myself, and others, as unconscious instruments through which the universe's greater aesthetic forces can flow. cheesy, I know
+[^1]: but I also like viewing myself, and others, as instruments through which greater unconscious aesthetic forces can flow